 "To create one's own world takes courage." - Georgia O'Keefe

-I needed to get away- completely- and concentrate on the open road.
-See some mountains, some canyons and some big 'ol blue skies.
+I needed to get away- completely- and concentrate on the open road, soaking up new colors, landscapes and skies.
 I miss big skies.
-I'm a Kansas girl at heart.
+I'm a plains Kansas girl at heart.

 So I borrowed a tent from a good friend, and set out.

 Now, to give you a good visual, I'll tell you that since my Honda was not running well, my son, visiting Germany at the time, said it would be alright if I drove his car, which is a 1991 Buick station wagon.
 Wood paneling and everything.
-So basically, I was Clark Griswold hitting the open road.
+Basically, I was Clark Griswold hitting the open road to do some painting...

 My plan was to drive through Kansas, head over to Stonewall, Colorado, where I spent many summer vacations with my family, then cross into New Mexico to visit Ghost ranch - Georgia O'Keefe's old stomping grounds.

 So I followed my plan, the landscape and light shifting, each mile bringing more peace and beauty than the last.
 I was looking for more than scenery, though.
-I was looking for the nerve, independence, and focused passion that the artist found at Ghost ranch.
+I was looking for the nerve, independence, and focused passion that Georgia found at Ghost ranch.

 At Ghost ranch, up into her 80's, she would spend her days walking the canyon trails with her canvas, paints, and brushes.
 She'd find a spot that spoke to her and sit and paint.
 By all accounts, she did this whether it was 50 or 90 degrees outside.